danielkhan/tracing-node-workshop/README.md

+This repository contains material for my workshop Tracing Node.

-# Installing the services
+# Setting up all services

-`git clone ...`
+1. Clone the repository `git clone git@github.com:danielkhan/tracing-node-workshop.git`.
+2. Copy `/.env-sample` to `/.env`.
+3. Fill in the information provided.

-Create 4 terminal windows.
+4. Create 4 terminal windows.
-Change in each directory and run `npm install` followed by `npm start`.
+5. In each window, change into a service and run `npm install` followed by `npm start`.

-Copy `.env-sample` to `.env`.

-Change MY_HANDLE.
-Set DB Password.

-Run all services
+6. Create one more window, change into `/monitoring` and run `npm install` there as well.

 # Collecting metrics

-# Install metrics tooling

-## Telegraf and InfluxDB
-wget -qO- https://repos.influxdata.com/influxdb.key | sudo apt-key add -
-source /etc/lsb-release
-echo "deb https://repos.influxdata.com/${DISTRIB_ID,,} ${DISTRIB_CODENAME} stable" | sudo tee /etc/apt/sources.list.d/influxdb.list

-## InfluxDB

-sudo apt-get update && sudo apt-get install influxdb sudo systemctl unmask influxdb.service service influxdb start

-## Telegraf

-sudo apt-get update && sudo apt-get install telegraf service telegraf start

-/etc/telegraf/telegraf.conf
-Uncomment statsd
-Restart telegraf

-## Grafana
-sudo apt install -y software-properties-common sudo add-apt-repository "deb https://packages.grafana.com/oss/deb stable main" sudo apt update sudo apt install -y grafana
+To collect metrics, we need a server that contains services for receiving metrics as well as some user interface.
+For this workshop, this server exists already.

+This provides the following services for our metrics monitoring solution:
+- Telegraf: A dameon that can collect different kind of data and provides a statsd endpoint
+- InfluxDB: A timeseries database
+- Grafana: A user interface that lets us create dashboards from different datasources

 # Install Jaeger Tracing